 - All volunteers must complete the volunteer application process to work with 4-H youth. for the safety of youth and volunteers.

 - Volunteers receive year end awards and are invited to a banquet.

-- Starting your own club, allows you the freedom to volunteer at times convenient to you and you help the youth choose projects that you are confident in teaching.
+- Starting your own club or group allows you the freedom to volunteer at times convenient to you and you help the youth choose projects that you are confident in teaching.

 - Resources and ENROLLMENT Forms for volunteers, members and groups